Awu05/Apple-Maps-API/README.md

-# Maps-API
+# Apple-Maps-API

-This a project in which I learn how to use Apple Maps API and Google Maps API.
+This a project in which I learn how to use Apple Maps API.